arsummers/pokemon-moves/README.md

 Goal is to have a decent, deployable API that I can either feed into a flask templating front end, or deploy and feed to a react front end.

+Testing goals:
+- set up fixtures for a few different pokemon with various levels and typings
+- test for a few different weather scenarios
+- test for a a few different abilities